Citation-Media/multilingual-bridge/docs/Helpers/wpml-term-helper.md

 ## Requirements

 - WPML plugin must be installed and activated
-- PHP 8.0 or higher (for union type support)
+- PHP 8.1 or higher (for union type and enum support)
 - WordPress 5.0 or higher

 ## Comparison with Native WPML Functions